markusmobius/NBoilerpipe/README.md

 NBoilerpipe is a C# port of boilerpipe 1.2 (http://code.google.com/p/boilerpipe/) library.
-Most of the code is converted  with the Sharpen tool (https://github.com/slluis/sharpen).
-The code uses the Sharpen libary (with modification) from NGit project (https://github.com/slluis/ngit) and HmtlAgilityPack (http://htmlagilitypack.codeplex.com/).

-NBoilerpipe is only been tested with Mono.
+Based on the original NBoilerpipe library by Arif Ogan (https://github.com/oganix/NBoilerpipe) Removed dependency on Sharpen library.
+Only the needed files from Sharpen are inclued in a folder inside NBoilerpipe project.

+Target: Have a PCL NuGet package of Boilerpipe for C#

 Usage: